Colorado State Capitol building in Denver aerial view

 You can go outdoors and enjoy hiking, biking, and visiting the numerous parks and gardens.
 And because of holidays and favorable climate, it is the peak tourist season in Denver.
 If you plan the trip from June to August, prepare for high hotel prices and sudden weather changes, and pack plenty of sun protection.

-So, stay updated on the weather before traveling.
+Should you plan to visit Denver during winter, be prepared for cold and snowy winters.
 The city also offers plenty of winter activities and events, such as skiing and snowboarding in the nearby mountains, ice skating at outdoor rinks, and holiday festivities.
 It is heaven for people who enjoy winter sports.

 Spring and fall are great seasons to visit because of the mild weather and fewer crowds.
 During spring, the temperature ranges between 60 and 70 degrees Fahrenheit, and cherry blossom views are breathtaking.